 Definition: Research question examples

-Research questions are fundamental in a research study, as they depict the topics and issues that are discussed and analyzed and help define a systematic research process.
+Research questions are fundamental in a research study, as they depict the topics and issues that are discussed and analysed and help define a systematic research process.
 In other words, the aim of a study is to answer the respective research question.

 Other imperative research components such as the methodology and hypotheses can be determined through the research question.
 Research questions can be categorized into 3 different types: